vinoddotcom/ecom-learn-react/docs/s3-deployment-setup.md

 - `AWS_SECRET_ACCESS_KEY`: The Secret Access Key of the IAM user
 - `AWS_REGION`: The region where your S3 bucket is located (e.g., `us-east-1`)
 - `S3_BUCKET`: The name of your S3 bucket
-- `CLOUDFRONT_DISTRIBUTION_ID`: (Optional) Your CloudFront distribution ID if you're using CloudFront
+- `CLOUDFRONT_DISTRIBUTION_ID`: Your CloudFront distribution ID (required for cache invalidation)

+## CI/CD Workflow

+The project uses a GitHub Actions workflow defined in `.github/workflows/ci-cd.yaml`.
+This workflow:

+1. Builds the React application
+2. Runs any tests
+3. Deploys the build artifacts to the configured S3 bucket
+4. Creates a CloudFront invalidation to ensure users get the latest version immediately

+The workflow runs automatically when changes are pushed to the main branch.
+You can also manually trigger the workflow from the Actions tab in GitHub.

 ## Testing The Pipeline